lanshi17/mcp-sandbox/README.md

 2. **list_sandboxes**: Lists all existing sandboxes (Docker containers) for reuse
 3. **execute_python_code**: Executes Python code in a specified Docker sandbox
 4. **install_package_in_sandbox**: Installs Python packages in a specified Docker sandbox
-5. **check_package_status**: Checks if a package is installed or installation status in a Docker sandbox
+5. **check_package_installation_status**: Checks if a package is installed or installation status in a Docker sandbox

 ## Project Structure